-To do this, we go to the Activity Actions view from our Process wizard, and select the “Verify black list” service task.
-We include a business rule in this point in the Process:
+We go to Activity Actions view from our Process wizard, and select the “Verify black list” service task.
+We include a business rule at this point in the Process:

 In the expression, we invoke our MyCreditBureauComponent’s method with the following syntax:

-Notice that our Class is not defined as a static class, and therefore we can previously create an instance of it, to invoke its methods.
+Our Class is not defined as a static class, and therefore we can create an instance of it, so we can invoke its methods.
 In our example, the complete expression invokes the IsCustomerInBlackList method by:

 •Storing the method’s result in the CreditRequest.InBlackList Boolean-type attribute.